pierocaceres/The_Library_Of_Me/README.md

 ## Future Updates

+- [x] Dynamic search functionality for title
+- [ ] Dynamic search functionality for author
-- [ ] Incorporate a more dynamic search functionality
+- [ ] Dynamic search functionality for genre
 - [ ] Make it friendly with various screens
 - [ ] Use a 3rd party api to call a range of books